 Shark finning refers to the act of slicing the fins off a shark, often while it is still alive then dumping its body at sea because it has no value.
 These sharks then sink to the ocean floor, suffocate and bleed to death.
 This is happening every minute of the day.
 Learn more about shark finning and the industry here.

-What you can do to help?
+What you can do to help with other worldwide airlines?
 Send either a ‘Call for Change’ or ‘Thank You!’ tweet.

 Once you’re logged into Twitter, click the TWEET button by the airlines you want to call to.